 The purpose of the written comprehensive paper is for the student to demonstrate integration of social work knowledge and the capacity for independent and systematic scholarship consistent with the standards and expectations of Ph.D. education.
-In the paper, the student will identify an issue or problem of importance for social work and discuss significant historical, theoretical, policy, and research issues associated with the problem.
+In the paper, the student will move forward with the issue identified in their proposal (an issue or problem of importance for social work) and discuss significant historical, theoretical, policy, and research issues associated with the problem.
 This discussion and analysis should demonstrate readiness to begin work on the Ph.D. dissertation.